Tuurlijk/typo3scan-src/src/Resources/Private/Changelog/11.3/Deprecation-94377-ExtbaseObjectManager-getEmptyObject.rst

 ===========

-Extbase has the odd behavior that :php:`\TYPO3\CMS\Extbase\DomainObject\DomainObjectInterface` objects
-- typically classes in :file:`Classes/Domain/Model` of Extbase enabled extensions - don't call :php:`__construct` when the persistence layer "thaws" a model from database - typically when a Extbase :php:`Domain/Repository` uses a :php:`->findBy*` method.
+Extbase has the odd behavior that :php:`\TYPO3\CMS\Extbase\DomainObject\DomainObjectInterface` objects - typically classes in :file:`Classes/Domain/Model` of Extbase enabled extensions - don't call :php:`__construct` when the persistence layer "thaws" a model from database - typically when an Extbase :php:`Domain/Repository` uses a :php:`->findBy*` method.

 As a side-effect of switching away from Extbase :php:`ObjectManager` towards